edaena/bailaloop-support/README.md

 ## 📌 What is BailaLoop?

 BailaLoop lets you:
-- Import videos from your device using the Files app
+- Open videos from your device
 - Set loop points to repeat sections of a video
 - Practice choreography, technique, or timing with ease